openwdl/wdl/modules/SPEC.md

 **Optional signing with encouraged adoption.** Requiring signatures would be more secure but would raise the authoring barrier.
 Making it optional, with an engine-level policy that enforces it for security-conscious environments, preserves adoption while enabling strong policy where needed.

 **Soft deprecation of remote URL imports.** A hard removal would strand existing workflows.
 Warnings give the ecosystem time to migrate while making the direction clear.

-**Auto-discovery over workspace configuration.** A separate workspace manifest (e.g., `wdl-workspace.json` listing member modules) was considered and rejected.
-One concept (the module) with one file format (`module.json`) is simpler to explain, implement, and support across all repository layouts.